Roland Deschain: Quest for the Dark Tower

-At the end of the seventh novel, it is revealed that he is trapped in a repetitive cycle of reincarnation, his "damnation" for his unspecified past crimes (similar to Stephen King's short story "That Feeling, You Can Only Say What It Is in French", in which he expresses that his idea of hell is repetition).
-However, it is also suggested that this eternal repetition is not quite eternal; after his rebirth at the end of the novel, it is revealed that in this particular reiteration of his journey, he possesses the Horn of Eld which in his previous pilgrimages he had lost in the final stand at Jericho Hill, the one major element which was discrepant from his approach to the tower and Childe Roland's approach in Robert Browning's Childe Roland to the Dark Tower Came ("Dauntless the slug-horn to my lips I set...").
+At the end of the seventh novel, it is revealed that he is trapped in a repetitive cycle of reincarnation, his "damnation" for an unspecified past crime (similar to Stephen King's short story "That Feeling, You Can Only Say What It Is in French", in which he expresses that his idea of hell is repetition).
+However, it is also suggested that this seemingly eternal repetition is not quite so; after his rebirth at the end of the novel, it is revealed that in this particular reiteration of his journey, he possesses the Horn of Eld which in his previous pilgrimages he had lost in the final stand at Jericho Hill, the one major element which was discrepant from his approach to the tower and Childe Roland's approach in Robert Browning's Childe Roland to the Dark Tower Came ("Dauntless the slug-horn to my lips I set...").

 In the film adaptation, presumably set after the end of the novels and in his next "cycle", Roland wanders Mid-World.
 In addition to protecting the tower, he also seeks vengeance against Walter for killing his father and his friends.
 Roland meets an alternate version of Jake Chambers, who found a portal from his Earth to Mid-World.
 Chambers has the "Shine", a psychic ability that allows him to see into other worlds, and is being pursued by Walter's followers.
 The two eventually travel back to Chamber's world, where he is kidnapped by Walter's men.
 Roland tracks them down, and engages the organization in a battle.
 He rescues Chambers and kills Walter, this time for good.
 Presumably now free of his curse, Roland takes Jake back to Mid-World, where he can finally begin anew, no longer trapped in Ka's wheel.